vivchen/weather-app/README.md

   - Clicking and expanding all the buttons on the page

 ### Your feedback on this technical challenge

-Have feedback for how we could make this assignment better?
-Please let us know.

 - The amount of time that someone could take on doing this assignment can really balloon when running into technical issues in setting up their framework or making sense of the data.
 I do however understand you are leaving it vague intentionally to see how they deal with roadblocks and challenges, but for folks that might be at a loss for a decent boilerplate/framework to use, you could potentially suggest a couple.
 Otherwise, it was quite a fun challenge and is probably reflective of the work done for the Front-End Engineer role, so it's nice to get a sense of the kind of work I'd be doing rather than doing live algorithm coding challenges under a lot of pressure (which I find are usually not indicative of how someone performs on the job, so I appreciate that).